holographxyz/holograph-protocol/README.md

 #### HolographFactory.sol

-Factory enables developers to submit a signed version of the following elements to deploy a “Holographed” smart contract on the blockchain:
+Factory enables developers to submit a signed version of the following elements to deploy a *Holographed* smart contract on the blockchain:

 - primary deployment chain
 - token type (ERC-20, ERC-721, etc.)